dok404/FurnitureReformer/README.md

        - A text generation to describe the online marketplaces or local classifieds sections suitable for selling their furniture
      - If "Dispose" is selected:
        - Provide the URL to recycling facilities or reputable junk removal services in their city and phone number of their city to schedule a pickup
-     - Maintenance Tips: Based on the identified furniture type and potential wear and tear in the image, users receive personalized suggestions for proper maintenance practices
-     - DIY Repair Guides: Step-by-step instructions are offered for common furniture repairs
-     - Refurbishing Inspiration: The website might showcase creative ways to refurbish furniture (using Dall-E?)

 3. Extending Furniture Lifespan:
    - Users can upload a picture of their furniture
    - Based on computer vision used to analyze the furniture's condtion, the website use text generation to provide maintenance guides, repair guides, or dismantling guides
    - Throughout the user experience, generative AI plays a crucial role.
 It analyzes user input (furniture image), generates appropriate responses and recommendations, and personalizes the experience based on furniture type and condition
-   - The website, powerered by generative AI and computer vision, analyzes the image to identify the furniture type and condition
-   - Additionally, features like prompt engineering can be employed to tailor the information presented to the user.
-For instance, the website could adapt its language based on whether the user is looking to dispose of, sell, or restore their furniture

 Overall Impact:
 "Furniture Reformer" aims to be a one-stop shop for all furniture-related needs.
 By promoting responsible disposal, encouraging furniture reuse, and extending furniture lifespans, the project contributes to a more sustainable approach to furniture consumption within the community.
 Additionally, it empowers users by providing them with the resources and knowledge they need to make informed decisions about their furniture.